 Her professional experience and public service highlight the intersectionality of public education, business and entrepreneurship, and workforce development.
-As such, she is Chair of Nashville Mayor David Briley’s Minority Business Advisory Council where she helps shape inclusive procurement policies, practices, and programs for minority-owned businesses.
+As such, she is Chair of Metro Nashville’s Minority Business Advisory Council where she helps shape inclusive procurement policies, practices, and programs for minority-owned businesses.
 She is also a member of the Nashville Area Chamber of Commerce’s Education Report Card Committee where she is part of a team that makes policy recommendations to improve the outcomes for educators, parents, and students.
+Further, she recently joined the Board of Directors of Teach for America, Nashville-Chattanooga.

-She also serves on the Board of Directors for the Nashville Black Chamber of Commerce, which focuses on improving the economic conditions for black business owners to create jobs and wealth.
-Further, she serves on the Board of Directors for Thistle Farms, which provides workforce development and holistic healing for women survivors so that they may lead more prosperous lives.
+Further, she is President Elect of the Board of Directors for Thistle Farms, which provides workforce development and holistic healing for women survivors so that they may lead more prosperous lives.

 Ashley’s company, DENOR Brands + Public Relations, is a full-service marketing communication and brand strategy firm with offices in Nashville and Baton Rouge.
 The boutique agency focuses on data-based strategies that inform, inspire, and influence audiences to develop deeper relationships with brands and organizations.